Mikejo5000/vsts-docs-pr/docs/build-release/concepts/licensing/concurrent-pipelines-ts.md

 > [!NOTE]
 > May 2018: For the last few months, we did not enforce throttling of concurrent builds or releases on self-hosted agents because of an issue with our design.
 As a result, your ability to run multiple builds or releases concurrently on these agents was only limited by the number of agents in your account.

-> We have now fixed the issue, and starting in June 2018, you will only be able to run as many build or release jobs concurrently as the amount of self-hosted CI/CD concurrency that you have in your account.
+> We have now fixed the issue.
+Beginning in June 2018, you will only be able to run as many build or release jobs concurrently as the amount of self-hosted CI/CD concurrency that you have in your account.
 To check the self-hosted concurrency you have in your account, navigate to the following page in your VSTS web UI: Account Settings -> Build and Release -> Resource limits.

 A CI/CD _concurrent job_ gives you the ability to run a single build job or a single release job at a time in your account.
 In VSTS you can run concurrent jobs on Microsoft-hosted infrastructure or on your own (self-hosted) infrastructure.